fstfwd/FlameChart.js/README.md

 # FlameChart.js
 A flamechart component (based on Chrome DevTools).
 Can be used as a React component or used as a standalone library.

+## Credits
+This library has code borrowed from Chrome DevTools as described in the LICENSE file and due credit goes to Chrome Team.
+Credit headers will be assigned to each file in the coming days.

 ![](screenshot.png)

 ## Features